aspuru-guzik-group/chimera/README.md

-# Chimera: hierarchy based multi-objective optimization
+# Chimera: hierarchy-based multi-objective optimization

 ``Chimera`` is a general purpose achievement scalarizing function for multi-objective optimization.
 It allows the user to set a hierarchy of objectives along with relative or absolute thresholds for them to be optimized